mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 Roll back if needed (kubectl rollout undo deployment/<deployment-name>)

+## How do you handle Kubernetes pod scheduling failures?

+Answer: Run kubectl describe pod → Check taints/tolerations → Check node resources → Add tolerations or scale nodes.

+## How do you enforce least privilege in Kubernetes?

+Answer: Use RBAC roles → Bind only necessary permissions → Restrict cluster admin → Enable PodSecurityPolicies/OPA.

 ## ques 4 : how did you check Health of conatiner configuration in k8s.

 I check container health in Kubernetes using liveness, readiness, and startup probes defined in the Pod spec.”